 Many people have contributed to the development and improvement of simcoal and fastsimcoal.
 Historically, John Novembre has contributed to the early development of simcoal, and Guillaume Laval has written most routines dealing with recombination and the ancestral recombination graph in simcoal2.
 Mathias Currat has also contributed in improving the earlier coalescent code shared between simcoal2 and SPLATCHE.
 Thierry Schuepbach contributed to the initial development of the multithreaded version.
-Some piece of code written by all these persons might still be present in some parts of fsc25, even though most has been rewritten when implementing the fastsimcoal2 continuous time coalescent approach, the SMC' recombination framework or the multithreaded version. fastsimcoal2 has also benefitted from many suggestions from Isabel Alvès, Isabelle Duperret, Matthieu Foll, Stephan Peischl, and Benjamin Peter.
-The use of tpl and est file is largely inspired by the corresponding settings files of ABCToolBox developed by Daniel Wegmann, and its syntax also follows developments of Samuel Neuenschwander and Mathias Currat in earlier ABC work.
-The latest developments in fsc26 have been thoroughly discussed, tested and debugged by Vitor Sousa.
-I would also like to thank all users of fastsimcoal who have been reporting bugs directly by email or by using the fastsimcoal Google group list.
+Some piece of code written by all these persons might still be present in some parts of fsc25, even though most has been rewritten when implementing the fastsimcoal2 continuous time coalescent approach, the SMC' recombination framework or the multithreaded version. fastsimcoal2 has also benefitted from many suggestions from Isabel Alves, Isabelle Duperret, Matthieu Foll, Stephan Peischl, and Benjamin Peter.
+The use of .tpl and .est file is largely inspired by the corresponding settings files of ABCToolBox developed by Daniel Wegmann, and its syntax also follows developments of Samuel Neuenschwander and Mathias Currat in earlier ABC work.
+The latest developments of ver 2.6 and onwards have been thoroughly discussed, tested, and debugged by Alexandre Gouy and David Alexander Marques.
+We would also like to thank all users of fastsimcoal who have been reporting bugs directly by email or by using the fastsimcoal Google group list.